codepress/admin-columns/readme.txt

 = NEWVERSION =
 Release Date: tbd

+* [Added] New Audio player column for Media list table
 * [Fixed] Prevent fatal error, when removing a non-existent column set from a Local Storage repository

 = 4.5 =